joshbegley/nyt-latest/README.md

 https://nytimes.com/2021/11/29/podcasts/the-daily/ahmaud-arbery-prosecution-conviction.html?searchResultPosition=6

 **How Much Do You Know About Bulgaria?**\
 `Can you find Bulgaria on a map?
-What else do you know about this Southeastern European country with 7 million people?`\
+What else do you know about this Southeastern European country with seven million people?`\
 https://nytimes.com/interactive/2021/11/29/learning/Bulgaria-Geography-Quiz.html?searchResultPosition=7

 **As World Shuts Borders to Stop Omicron, Japan Offers a Cautionary Tale**\